tubaplayerdis/BRCE/README.md

 /speed [1-3] - changes the players speed based off input (!)

-/tp - teleports player to the place they are looking (!)
+/tp [other] - teleports player to the place they are looking/ another player if specified (!)

 /ghost - disables collision with the world and player can fly (!)